TheJacksonLaboratory/diachromatic/README.md

 ## Documentation

-The documentation of Diachromatic is available on [ReadTheDocs](https://diachromatic.readthedocs.io/en/latest).
+The documentation of Diachromatic is available on [Read the Docs](https://diachromatic.readthedocs.io/en/latest).
 You can also generate the documentation yourself with:

 	$ cd docs
 	$ make html